jmetzdorf7/AWS-CDK-Deployment-1a/technical_design.md

     - Separate stacks for dev, staging, and prod environments
 - **Parameters and Secrets:**
     - Managed via AWS Systems Manager Parameter Store or AWS Secrets Manager
+- **Configuration & Context:**
+    - Use cdk.context.json or environment-specific parameter files to keep environment-specific values out of code.
+- **Testing:**
+    - Include unit tests for constructs and integration tests for synthesized templates where possible.

 ---